arkmuntasser/code-guide/README.md

 ### License

-Released under MIT by, and copyright 2014, @mdo.
+Released under MIT by, and copyright 2016, @arkmuntasser.

 ### Thanks